 Located just a few blocks north of the Botanical Gardens shared taxis depart to Varzob and Takob from the Varazob Bazaar for 4 TJS and 6 TJS respectively.

-For shared taxis to Qurganteppa, Baljuvon, and other destinations in the Khatlon, head to the Qurganteppa Vaghzal in the south of Dushanbe near to Sakhovat Bazaar.
+For shared taxis to Qurganteppa, Baljuvon, and other destinations in the Khatlon, head to the Qurganteppa Vaghzal in the south of Dushanbe near Sakhovat Bazaar.
 15 TJS per seat will get you to Qurgonteppa, 50 TJS to Baljuvon.

 Main Bus Station